 An appropriate small business network design is important for business owners.
-A small network is usually more susceptible to viruses and spyware than larger networks, due to software that leaves security vulnerable.
-Up-to-date software built to tackle pesky viruses is just as important as having a top quality routing system and hardware.
+A small network is often more susceptible to viruses and spyware than larger networks, due to software vulnerabilities.
+Up-to-date software built to manage these risks is just as important as having high quality routing systems and hardware.

 Setting up a network for the office requires the following:

 - A secure Internet connection from the Internet Service Provider (ISP)